nvim-lualine/lualine.nvim/README.md

     {
       'tabs',
       max_length = vim.o.columns / 3, -- maximum width of tabs component
                                       -- can also be a function that returns value of max_length dynamicaly mode = 0, -- 0  shows tab_nr
                 -- 1  shows tab_name
                 -- 2  shows tab_nr + tab_name
       tabs_color = {
-        active = nil,   -- color for active tab inactive = nil, -- color for inactive tab
+        -- Same values like general color option can be used here. active = 'lualine_{section}_normal',   -- color for active tab inactive = 'lualine_{section}_inactive', -- color for inactive tab },
-      },
     }
   }